 In the 19th and beginning of the 20th century, brewing was only possible during winter.
 The lack of more advanced techniques during the warmer months meant it was impossible to cool.
 This setup seemed to work well for the labourers, who worked on farms during the summer and then found work in breweries during the winter.
 When the cold came, the leftovers of the granary were used to make heavier winter brews.

 A nice example of this is the Avec les Bons Voeux (Best Wishes in English), a Tripel Saison from Dupont Brewery and a quite heavier version of the Saison Dupont.
-Nowadays almost every Belgian brewery creates such a winter creation.
+Nowadays, almost every Belgian brewery creates a similar winter treat.

 Beers for Christmas

 You may or may not know that Christmas beer is in fact a style.
 They are seasonal beers that are exclusively brewed at this time of year.
-Although as we have seen with Chimay and Stella, this can change.
-They are commonly strong, dark, and spiced with cinnamon, orange peel, cloves and vanilla.
-The true tastes of Christmas.
+They are commonly strong, dark, and spiced with cinnamon, orange peel, cloves and vanilla — the true tastes of Christmas.

 Are there Christmas beer festivals?